r-zenine/sam/README.md

 sam stands for **small aliases manager**.
 It is a command line tool that helps you manage your **aliases** and other common command.

-Let's say you have multiple `kubernetes` clusters, runing in multiple cloud regions for different purposes, and several `namespaces`.
+Let's say you have multiple `kubernetes` clusters, running in several cloud regions for different purposes, and several `namespaces`.
 Or, multiple kafka clusters and several `topics`.
 Everytime, you want to interact with one of these tools from the command line, you have to specify which region/environment/cluster/topic etc... you want your command to be apllied to. `sam` allows, you to express all your command commandes in a `templated` from and guides you to chose a value for each template variable you introduce.

-`sam` can handle dependencies between template variables ( for ex, the namespaces depende on the chosen cluster, or the kafka topics depend on the chose cluster ) and will build a dependency graph and generate a terminal user interface dynamically to prompt you to chose an appropriate value for each variable.
+`sam` can handle dependencies between template variables ( for ex, the namespaces depends on the chosen cluster, or the kafka topics depend on the chose cluster ) and will build a dependency graph and generate a terminal user interface dynamically to prompt you to chose an appropriate value for each variable.

 ## Getting started :